-- 23. For the demolition of: - a) commercial/industrial premises for which a certificate of occupancy was issued before 2005, or - b) multi-unit housing for which a certificate of occupancy was issued before 1985 - 24.
-Demolition is undertaken in accordance with hazardous materials survey (including an asbestos survey) prepared by a suitably qualified person and endorsed by the Environment Protection Authority
+- 20. For the demolition of: - a) commercial/industrial premises for which a certificate of occupancy was issued before 2005, or - b) multi-unit housing for which a certificate of occupancy was issued before 1985

-Control: Accessible path of travel
+Control: Accessible path of travel - where relevant

-- 25. A continuous accessible path of travel is provided that complies with: - a) AS 1428.1 Design for Access and Mobility; - b) AS 1428.4 Tactile ground surface indicators for the orientation of people with vision impairment to highlight hazards or provide direction; - c) AS 4586 Slip Resistant Classification of New Pedestrian Surface Materials for external paving and ground surfaces; and - d) designed so that the placement of facilities does not intrude into the continuous accessible path of travel. - 26.
-Walkways and glass adjacent to walkways achieve compliance with AS1428.1 and AS1428.2 - 27.
-Internal lighting along the whole of the continuous accessible path of travel designed to meet AS1680.0. - 28.
-External lighting along the whole of the continuous accessible path of travel meets AS1158.3.1 - 29.
-Where installed directional signage or other wayfinding methods, e.g., tactile indicators, to be in accordance with AS1428.1 and AS1428.4 and must identify the continuous accessible path of travel, accessible parts of buildings and all accessible facilities. - 30.
+- 21. A continuous accessible path of travel is provided that complies with: - a) AS 1428.1 Design for Access and Mobility; - b) AS 1428.4 Tactile ground surface indicators for the orientation of people with vision impairment to highlight hazards or provide direction; - c) AS 4586 Slip Resistant Classification of New Pedestrian Surface Materials for external paving and ground surfaces; and - d) designed so that the placement of facilities does not intrude into the continuous accessible path of travel. - 22.
+Walkways and glass adjacent to walkways achieve compliance with AS1428.1 and AS1428.2 - 23.
+Internal lighting along the whole of the continuous accessible path of travel designed to meet AS1680.0. - 24.
+External lighting along the whole of the continuous accessible path of travel meets AS1158.3.1 - 25.
+Where installed directional signage or other wayfinding methods, e.g., tactile indicators, to be in accordance with AS1428.1 and AS1428.4 and must identify the continuous accessible path of travel, accessible parts of buildings and all accessible facilities. - 26.
 Doorways and doors are designed to meet AS 1428.1- Design for Access and Mobility for pedestrian entrances and exits; public circulation areas; and any common use areas.